Roman Road Research & Excavations

 Dig Details.
-Visit on-line dig information and Booking Form.
+Visit on-line dig information and Booking Form for 2022.

 Experienced and novice excavators welcome.
 A training course is available.

 There will be field work on Roman Roads from Winchester to London and Chichester, generally on Saturdays or Sundays.
 The Chichester Road survey has reached the Meon Valley and Old Winchester Hill.
 It was found that the Iron Age Hill Fort there had extensive outer defences.
 We are now looking at Caesar's Camp near Farnham - where similar evidence has been found - See the Caesar's Camp page.
 To join the Email Field Programme, Email us through Contact Us button above.